ghicheon/CarND-Path-Planning-Project/writeup.md

 # **Path Planning**

-## Writeup

----

-**Build a Path Planning Project**

-The goals / steps of this project are the following:
+## The goals / steps of this project are the following:
 * In this project, your goal is to design a path planner that is able to create smooth, safe paths for the car to follow along a 3 lane highway with traffic.
 * A successful path planner will be able to keep inside its lane, avoid hitting other cars, and pass slower moving traffic all by using localization, sensor fusion, and map data.